Restored forests mitigate CO2 production

 98% of California forestland (nearly 50% of which is privately owned) is recovering from clear-cut forestry, which is still legal on private lands and widely practiced.
 Much of that forestland is 3rd, 4th and 5th generation grow back from multiple clear cuts and is in deep need of tending in order to bring it to a state of health and fire resilience.

 The unfortunate reality is that currently landowners are well compensated for timber felled by clear cutting which also costs far less then if they were to choose selective tree thinning methods.
-This is among other real challenges toward making a shift to restorative forestry stewardship a standard.
+This is among other real challenges to making a shift to restorative forestry stewardship a standard.

 Chalenges >> Solutions